tessel/project/GOVERNANCE.md

 The SC identifies individuals making significant and valuable contributions to the project and adds them as Team Members in the standard decision-making process (see Consensus Seeking Process below).

-Team Members are given:

-* Commit access to the project repos
-* Moderator status on the forums
+A full description of a Team Member and their responsibilities and privileges is kept in [Team Members](/TEAM-MEMBERS.md)

 For the current list of Team Members, see [Team](/TEAM.md).

-A guide for Team Members is maintained in [Team Members](/TEAM-MEMBERS.md).

 ## Contributors